ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 https://user-images.githubusercontent.com/2152766/141302197-4c895c4a-8e34-486e-8835-a91ffa50ff99.mp4 controls

 !!! note "Coming Up"
     An upcoming release will enable you to advance time in the simulation, without affecting time in Maya.
-Such that you can "relax" a pose, for example. :D
+Such that you can "relax" a pose, for example. 😁

 <br>

 ### Frameskip Method

-Ragdoll needs a consistent progression of time to provide reliably results.
+Ragdoll needs a consistent progression of time to provide reliable results.
 So per default, if it notices a frame being *skipped*, it kindly pauses and waits until you revisit the last simulated frame.

 Alternatively, you can let it look the other way and pretend time has progressed linearly, like nCloth and countless other solvers do.